 Students & interns (A-Z)

 Nikki earned her BSc in Biology at Carnegie Mellon University in 2012 and her MA in Medical Sciences at Boston University School of Medicine in 2013.
 She worked in STEM education in San Diego, CA for 5 years, while simultaneously volunteering in vertebrate collections at the San Diego Natural History Museum.
 Throughout her work with the museum she became especially passionate about spatial ecology and evolutionary morphology.
 In 2018 she left the US to pursue her research career in zoology.
-Since arriving in Australia, she has worked as a field intern recording animal behaviour in rural Victoria and Tasmania. in 2019 Nikki did an internship with SARA and in 2021 she will commence her PhD with Dr Barbara Wueringer (SARA) and Dr Kathy Townsend (University of the Sunshine Coast & Project Manta) as her supervisors!
+Since arriving in Australia, she has worked as a field intern recording animal behaviour in rural Victoria and Tasmania.
+In 2019 Nikki did an internship with SARA and in 2021 she commenced her PhD with Dr Barbara Wueringer (SARA) and Dr Kathy Townsend (University of the Sunshine Coast & Project Manta) as her supervisors!

 Jess Hudgins, Heriot-Watts University